blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 Typed arrays
 ^^^^^^^^^^^^

-Godot 4.0 added support for typed arrays.
 On write operations, Blazium checks that element values match the specified type, so the array cannot contain invalid values.
 The GDScript static analyzer takes typed arrays into account, however array methods like ``front()`` and ``back()`` still have the ``Variant`` return type.